YYazi/YYazi/README.md

 the ones where you are really passioned about.
 Recently participated in a programming competition, in which we got questions about datastructures and algorithms.
 I miserably failed, but hey at least it was fun 😆.

-From the last paragraph you might now think, that I sound like I am absolutely perfect, but you couldn't be further from the truth.
+From the last paragraph you might now think, that I sound like I am perfect, but you couldn't be further from the truth.
 I do have weaknesses and I am willing to put my time and effort to improve upon it and hopefully learn from my past mistakes.

 As for my future, I am not quite sure yet, in which field I wan't to work for once I graduate from university.
-There are a good amount of topics, that interest me a lot!
+There are plenty of fields, that I am interest in!
 A few examples are software engineering, AI and Cryptography.
 Time will only tell.

-That is for me now.
+That is it for me now.
 Defintely not the best ReadMe, but I hope you were able to get a rough overview about me. 🙂

 Yours truly